 This is a traveling festival, so if you miss it in Florence, not to worry.
 The Gelato Festival also makes appearances in Rome, Turin, and Milan.

-Over the 14th and 15th of September, the gelato festival celebrates the All-Star competition.
-This sees top artisanal gelato makers battle it out for top spot.
+Last year, over the 14th and 15th of September, the gelato festival celebrated the All-Star competition.
+Top artisanal gelato makers battled it out for the top spot.
 Okay, they don’t actually battle it out, but judges taste test their hard work and decide which creamy concoction reigns supreme.

 Of course, while all this is going on you can bounce between stalls sampling til your heart’s content.
 The festival is world-renowned for its inventive flavors so keep an eye out for something unique.
 Or, keep it classic.
 No one can turn their nose up at chocolate or vanilla.